ThePythonGuy3/Monokai-Soft/README.md

 # Monokai-Soft
 Monokai soft is a color scheme designed for Sublime Text.
 It is a mix of soft colors that combined create the color scheme to avoid getting tired of coding.

+2.3.0: Added HTML and CSS compatibility.

-To install, go to Package controll, install package, and search for "Monokai-Soft".
+To install, go to Package controll, add repository, write https://github.com/ThePythonGuy3/Monokai-Soft, go to Package Control, install package, and search for "Monokai-Soft".
 Done